DuongAnhTran/Lycoris/README.md

 # Lycoris

-An application written in Swift that allows users to search for song lyrics that they want.
-The lyric data is used from lrclib.net API
+## Description:
+A convenient and seamless application for searching and accessing song lyrics.
+Lycoris allows users to search, view and save their favourite songs' lyrics directly in the application without any constraint or limitation, as long as the song has a plain text lyrics document.